Technology Tales

 Amateur Photographer seems to have had a run of reviews recently.
 First off were the Olympus E-410 and E-510 that they seemed to like.
 Then, they moved onto the Ricoh Caplio GX100, which they seemed to like that too, though they did say that the quality wasn't up to SLR standards.
 But then again, it is a compact and that might be expecting a bit too much.

 This week, Paint Shop Pro comes under the spotlight, as does Epson's V350 scanner.
 While I have yet to read these, I have been engaging in a spot of equipment acquisition anyway.
-My CanoScan 5000F scanner has been usurped by Epson's Perfection Photo 4490 and very happy I am with it too.
+My CanoScan 5000F scanner has been usurped by Epson's Perfection Photo 4490 and delighted I am with it too.
 The quality of the scans that I have been doing of prints has been good, and the presence of an on/off switch is a creditable one.
 When none of the other scanners that I have had possessed it, having to plug something in and out from the power socket is inconvenient to say the least.

 In addition, I have also gone and got myself a new DSLR.
 Seeing Pentax's K10D going with an 18-55 mm lens for £499 at Jessop's overrode my better reasoning, putting paid to ideas of purchasing any other electronic goods for the rest of this year.
 It's an award-winning gadget, and Photography Monthly's Will Cheung seemed to get on fine with it.
 While Which Digital Camera said it was heavy, it has to stand up to use in the great outdoors.